kornerious/frontend-interviewer/FrontendInterviewerSpecs.md

 #### **Phase 2: AI-Assisted Clustering & Sequencing (Microservice)**

-This phase uses the **AI-Assisted Curriculum-Builder Service**, a dedicated TypeScript microservice leveraging **Google Gemini 1.5 Flash Preview**, to analyze the content and define the curriculum's high-level structure.
+This phase uses the **AI-Assisted Curriculum-Builder Service**, a dedicated TypeScript microservice leveraging **Google Gemini 2.5 Flash 05-20**, to analyze the content and define the curriculum's high-level structure.

--

 - **Step 4: Stream and Chunk the Database (ChunkManager)**